kalimcdougall/ar-detection/README.md

 # ar-detection

-script for detecting atmospheric rivers from reanalysis data
+This script uses ERA5 integrated vapour transport (northward and eastward) data to detect and track atmospheric rivers using the IPART Python package.